5 ingredients for getting children to help tidy

 I have included two tidy-up songs at the end of the above video.
 My favorite resource for clean-up and tidying-up songs is from Mary Thienes Schunemann and is called "This is the Way We Wash a Day."
 The book and CD are available on Amazon or the album is available on Spotify.
 This is a lovely way to learn some new songs for singing while cleaning!

-Interested in more resources about tidying up with young children?
-Check out these other blog posts:
+More resources about tidying up with young children:

 We don't like spam either.
 We will never share or sell your information.